flutter/website/src/docs/cookbook/networking/fetch-data.md

 ### Create a `Post` class

 First, create a `Post` class that contains the data from the network request.
-It will include a factory constructor that creates a `Post` from json.
+It includes` a factory constructor that creates a `Post` from json.

 Converting JSON by hand is only one option.
-For more information, please see the full article on [JSON and serialization](/docs/development/data-and-backend/json).
+For more information, see the full article on [JSON and serialization](/docs/development/data-and-backend/json).

 <!-- skip -->